ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Tab-separated Values (TSVs):** Delimited text files where the delimiter is a tab.
 Used as an alternative to CSV.

 **TCP/IP Network:** A network that uses the TCP/IP protocol to communicate between connected devices on that network.
-The Intertet uses TCP/IP.
+The Internet uses TCP/IP.

 **TensorFlow:** Deep learning library for dataflow that was built with C++